badbod99/in-memory-store/README.md

 let store = new InMemoryStore(obj => obj.key);
 // and populate it
 store.populate(items);
-// Note: Populate does not check for existing index entries,
-// it's designed for initial population and this is omitted for performance
-// if you know your entries have never been added before, it's safe to call
-// multiple times.
-Otherwise use .add(items).
+// Note: Populate can only be called on an empty store.

-// or add individual items one by one (slower than populate) store.addOne(item);
+// or add individual items one by one store.addOne(item);
-// or add multiple items later (slower than populate) let items = [item1, item2, item3];
+// or add multiple items later let items = [item1, item2, item3];
 store.add(items);